 Health Check execution is performed on a queued basis so there may be a lag between when you upload your updated configuration and when the Health Recommendation is refreshed.
 The refresh will occur within 24 hours of your configuration upload.
 Therefore, any violations fixed by changes to the system are reflected after the system collection occurs.
 If you want to verify the fixes immediately, you can trigger the collector to perform a collection by running the collector manually.
-If you do not rerun the collector manually, changes can take up to a day to appear.
+If you do not rerun the collector manually, changes can take up to 48 hours to appear.

 Refer to the Oracle Configuration Manager Installation and Administration Guide to learn how to perform a manual collection for each platform: